- Casino

 In April 2021, Churchill Downs Incorporated launched mobile sports betting apps in Indiana, Pennsylvania, and Colorado.
 The company already operates TwinSpires, the betting app that is available in the majority of horse racing states in the United States and accepts horse race wagers.

-What’s the Outlook for Kentucky Sports Betting in 2022?
+What’s the Outlook for Kentucky Sports Betting?

 FAQ